Preparing a UNIX environment

 If you do not have a /opt/bmc directory, you must create it to complete the installation.

-AIX also requires execute and suid permissions to the /usr/sbin/slibclean file, for the root and non-root user.
+AIX also requires execute and suid permissions to the /usr/sbin/slibclean file for root and nonroot users.

 - JREHomeDirectory/bin (read and execute permission)